Wednesday 8 February 2017, 7.30pm

 Her work with expanded cinema and film artists has led to interests related to cinema sound, and visual phenomena like shadows and reflections...(more)

-Kostis Kilymis is a Greek artist based in London.
-His work focuses on repetition, noise, immersive environments, feedback systems and the notion of representation.
-His music combines rhythm, field recordings and synthesised sound, reprocessed live and on location.
+Kostis Kilymis is a Bristol-based artist.
+He performs electronic and noise music based on live synthesis, rhythm and found sound.
+His work focuses on immersive environments, feedback systems and the notion of representation.
 He has been an improviser, performer and collaborator – his encounters including Lucio Capece, Nikos Veliotis, Greg Pope, Leif Elggren, Sarah Hughes, Stephen Cornford and Phil Julian amongst others.
-Recent work of his has been released on Rekem Records, I Dischi Del Barone, Strange Rules and Coherent States.
+He has published work on labels such as Rekem, I Dischi del Barone, Strange Rules and Coherent States.